ajenhl/eats/docs/source/installation.rst

 XML library `lxml`_.
 It also uses `django-webtest`_ for its view tests.

-EATS works with Django versions 1.4 and later (the only issue with Django 1.3 is with pagination, and requires a single line change in ``views/display.py``).
+EATS works with Django versions 1.5 and later.

 Project settings
 ----------------